 add action=drop chain=input comment="Drop invalid" connection-state=invalid

-add action=accept chain=input comment="Allow LAN to router" in-interface-list=LAN
+add action=accept chain=input comment="Allow traffic from LAN interface list to the router" in-interface-list=LAN

 add action=drop chain=input comment="Drop all else"